odyboufalaki/agentic_food_chatbot/README.md

 # Food-ordering chatbot

-Build, edit, review, and submit an in-memory food order through natural language.
+A natural-language food ordering agent built with Mistral and MCP.

-Mistral translates customer requests into protocol-version-1 tool calls; Python validates every operation, owns the authoritative Draft order, calculates prices, and constructs the restaurant payload.
+Mistral interprets customer requests and turns them into structured tool calls.
+The Python application owns the actual order state, validates menu choices, applies edits, calculates prices, handles review and confirmation, and submits the final order to the restaurant MCP server.

 ## Setup